matthiasdiener/matthiasdiener.github.io/cv.md

 ## Advised Students

-- Douglas Pereira Pasqualin *“Thread and Data Mapping in STM architectures.”* (Ph.D. thesis, co-advised with André Rauber Du Bois)
+- Douglas Pereira Pasqualin *“Thread and Data Mapping in STM architectures.”* (Ph.D. thesis, co-advised with André Rauber Du Bois, 2021)
-- João Paulo Tarasconi Ruschel, *“Parallel Implementations of the Cholesky Decomposition on CPUs and GPUs.”* (Undergraduate thesis, co-advised with Philippe O. A. Navaux).
+- João Paulo Tarasconi Ruschel, *“Parallel Implementations of the Cholesky Decomposition on CPUs and GPUs.”* (Undergraduate thesis, co-advised with Philippe O. A. Navaux, 2016).
 <!-- add Dev? -->

 ## Participation in examination committees